Jeremy Mallinson: Biography

-During Mallinson's early days at Jersey zoo he was charged with trapping and bringing back endangered species from often hardly explored parts of the world.
-In 1965 he spent two months in the Bolivian jungle attempting to find the elusive Mitla (a legendary half cat, half dog animal) described by Colonel Percey Fawcett (who had disappeared in the Mato Grosso in 1925).
-He was particularly interested in primates, from Lion Tamarins to Gorillas and his first love at the zoo was N'Pongo (a female gorilla) who he used to take out in Jersey to raise money to find her a mate.
+During Mallinson's early days at Jersey Zoo he was charged with trapping and bringing back endangered species from often hardly explored parts of the world.
+In 1965 he spent two months in the Bolivian jungle attempting to find the elusive Mitla (a legendary half-cat, half-dog animal) described by Colonel Percy Fawcett (who had disappeared in the Mato Grosso in 1925).
+He was particularly interested in primates, from lion tamarins to gorillas, and his first love at the zoo was N'Pongo (a female gorilla) who he used to take out in Jersey to raise money to find her a mate.

 Mallinson published over 210 articles for some 50 publications, and also authored books about his animal experiences at the zoo, and on animal collecting or conservation missions for the Trust.
 He also published a book on book frontispieces and cover pages dedicated to him by personal friends Gerald Durrell and Lawrence Durrell.
-He also brought out his first novel in 2004 - The Count's Cats - which was received favourably by the media.
+He also brought out a novel in 2004, titled The Count's Cats.

-During his forty-two year career in zoos and conservation he travelled extensively in Africa, Asia and South America.
+Mallinson travelled extensively in Africa, Asia and South America.
 In the course of his work he reared a lioness and a cheetah outside the auspices of the Durrell Wildlife Park.
+He served on various national and international committees of governmental and non-governmental organisations as well as having been on a number of editorial boards.
+He presented papers at conferences in 20 different countries.

-He has served on various national and international committees of governmental and non-governmental organisations as well as having been on a number of editorial boards.
-During his professional career he has presented papers at conferences in 20 different countries.
+Mallinson was awarded the OBE in 1997 for services to conservation.
+In 1998 he received The World Zoo Organisation's Heini Hediger Award.
+He was also awarded the 'Wildlife Conservation Award' from the Zoological Society of San Diego and an honorary degree of Doctor of Science (DSc) from the University of Kent in Canterbury upon retirement in 2000.
+In 2002 he received an Outstanding Achievement Award from the Federation of Zoological Gardens of Great Britain and Ireland, as well as being the recipient of the Zoological Society of San Diego's "Wildlife Conservation Award" (gold medal).

 Mallinson died on 2 February 2021, aged 83.